%20(002).png)

 Board of Directors

 Please meet the NSHA Board of Directors.
-This prestigious board includes professionals that forged the path for Safe Haven laws in many states across the U.S., adoption specialists, professors, nurses and more.
+This prestigious board includes professionals that forged the path for Safe Haven laws in many states across the U.S., adoption attorneys, professors, nurses and more.
 Their dedication to this mission and support for NSHA is unmatched.
 We accomplish goals and provide professional direction for parents and providers with the support of their commitment to excellence.

 Secretary